acearchive/legacy-artifact-action/README.md

-Keep in mind that, by default, [actions/checkout](https://github.com/actions/checkout) only fetches one commit, so you'll want to set `fetch-depth: 0` in its input parameters to fetch the entire commit history.
+Keep in mind that, by default, [actions/checkout](https://github.com/actions/checkout) only fetches one commit, so you'll want to set `fetch-depth: 0` in its input parameters to fetch the entire commit history (see examples below).

 ## Web3.Storage

 To upload content to Web3.Storage, an IPFS node must be running and you must pass in your Web3.Storage API token and the mutiaddr of the IPFS node's API endpoint.
+There's an example below for running an IPFS node in a GitHub Actions workflow.
 The action is smart enough to skip any files already uploaded to your Web3.Storage account in a previous run.

 ## Pinning services

 To pin content with an IPFS pinning service, you must specify the API endpoint of the pinning service and your bearer token.
-Note that pinning services that support the standardized API may use a separate endpoint for it.
+Note that pinning services that have their own API may use a separate endpoint for the standardized pinning service API.
 For example, the endpoint for [Pinata](https://www.pinata.cloud/) is `https://api.pinata.cloud/psa`.
 The action is smart enough to skip any files already pinned to your account in a previous run.

 ## CLI

-In addition to being used as a GitHub action, this tool provides a CLI.
+In addition to being available as a GitHub action, this tool provides a CLI.
 To use the CLI, you must clone the Ace Archive repository yourself.

 To use the CLI, you must first install [Go](https://go.dev/).